etienneq/star-trek-timeline/README.md

 ## Data sources

-The following sources were used for creating the data files.
+Besides my own notes the following sources were used for creating the data files.

 ### TV series